-- (c) Proof of P in IDRUP format. (d) Same proof in LIDRUP, Every query and its answer are explicitly stated and certified. - which also supports clause identifiers and derivation hints.
+(c) Proof of P in IDRUP format. (d) Same proof in LIDRUP, which also supports clause identifiers and derivation hints.

 Figure 2: Certificates for the incremental SAT problem of Ex.
 2.1.
 On the left we show possible but inadequate DRUP proofs generated for such a problem.
 These short-comings are addressed by our new formats, with examples in the middle (IDRUP) and on the right (LIDRUP).